parmentelat/r2lab-obsolete/imaging/README.md

 # Purpose

-This is a tentative rewriting of the `omf6 load` and other similar commands in python.
+This is a tentative rewriting of the `omf6 load` and other similar commands in python3 using `asyncio`.
+This results in a single-thread, yet reactive, solution.
+The following features are currently available:

+* `imaging-load` : parallel loading of an image, much like `omf6 load`
+  * Two modes are supported, with the `-c` option running on top of curses to show individual progress for each node
+  * 'nextboot' symlinks (that tell a node to boot onto the frisbee image) are reliably removed in all cases, even if program crashes or is interrupted
+* `imaging-save` image saving, much like `omf6 save`
+* `imaging-wait` : waiting for all nodes to be available (can connect to ssh)

+With these additional benefits:

+* single configuration file in `/etc/imaging.conf`, individual setting can be overridden at either user- (`~/.imaging.conf`) or directory- (`./imaging.conf`) level
+* all commands accept a timeout; a timeout that actually works, that is.
+* all commands return a reliable code.
+When everything goes fine for all subject nodes they return 0, and 1 otherwise.

 # How to use

-## Invoking
+## Invoking : node scope

 The python entry point is named `imaging-main.py` but it should be called through one of the symlinks like `imaging-load`.